2016 United States Senate election in Connecticut

-The 2016 United States Senate election in Connecticut was held November 8, 2016, to elect a member of the United States Senate to represent the State of Connecticut, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives and various state and local elections.
+The 2016 United States Senate election in Connecticut was held November 8, 2016, to elect a member of the United States Senate to represent the State of Connecticut, concurrently with the 2016 U.S. presidential election, as well as other elections to the United States Senate in other states and elections to the United States House of Representatives, and various state and local elections.

 Incumbent Democratic Senator Richard Blumenthal won re-election to a second term in office.
-Blumenthal's final vote total of 1,008,714 at the time made him the largest vote-receiver in the history of statewide elections in the state (Blumenthal’s record was later broken by then Vice President Joe Biden in the 2020 Presidential election, Biden received 1,080,680 votes).
-He also became the first person ever to exceed 1 million votes in the history of statewide elections in Connecticut.
-He remains the highest voter-receiver in the history of statewide elections besides the presidency.
+Blumenthal's final vote total of 1,008,714 at the time made him the largest vote-receiver in the history of statewide elections in the state.
+(Blumenthal's record was later broken by then-Vice President Joe Biden in the 2020 presidential election; Biden received 1,080,680 votes.)
+He also became the first person to exceed 1 million votes in the history of statewide elections in Connecticut.
+He remains the highest vote-receiver in the history of statewide elections besides the presidency.